 Project Collaborate and Know Your Medicine Initiatives Introduction

-On Wednesday afternoon, Project Collaborate and Know Your Medicine initiatives will be introduced.
-Project Collaborate is a college-wide initiative to provide free health screenings to the underserved populations in cities across Texas.
+On Thursday, August 23, Project Collaborate and Know Your Medicine initiatives will be introduced.
+Project Collaborate is a college-wide initiative to provide free health screenings to the under served populations in cities across Texas.
 The collaboration has brought together the entire College of Pharmacy, School of Nursing, School of Social Work, and dozens of businesses and community organizations, with the shared mission of educating and empowering patients in the community about their health.
 Not only do we make an impact on the community, but students are also given the opportunity to gain hands-on experience, working directly with patients at any of the 20+ Project Collaborate events scheduled throughout the school year.

 Know Your Medicine is a community service outreach initiative started by the University of Texas at Austin College of Pharmacy students and faculty from the Austin, San Antonio, Rio Grande Valley and El Paso regions.
 The mission of Know Your Medicine (KYM) is to improve the health, wellness, and quality of life of Texas residents through the promotion of health screenings, medication safety and optimal medication management.
 Our ultimate goal is to improve health outcomes in our communities.